Miranda Fricker: Professorship

-Fricker received her D.Phil. from Oxford University in 1996.
-She taught at Birkbeck College, London, the University of Sheffield, The Graduate Center, CUNY and moved to New York University in 2022.
+She taught at Heythrop College, Birkbeck College, the University of Sheffield and the Graduate Center, CUNY, before moving to New York University in 2022.

 She was elected a Fellow of the British Academy in 2016 and a Fellow of the American Academy of Arts and Sciences in 2020.
-She has featured discussing philosophical topics (Virtue, Pragmatism, Altruism and Guilt) on the popular BBC radio programme In Our Time.
+She served as President of the American Philosophical Association (Eastern Division) for 2022–23, delivering her presidential address, "How Is Forgiveness Always a Gift?", in January 2022.
+She has contributed to numerous BBC radio programmes, including four editions of In Our Time.